ED questions Sonia for two hours, Cong uses occasion to stage show of strength | Law-Order

 ''What is that the ED wants to 'investigate' that will not be examined by the SC,'' he asked.

-"Prominent leaders of a number of political parties have been deliberately targeted and subjected to harassment in an unprecedented manner,'' the leaders said.
+"Prominent leaders of several political parties have been deliberately targeted and subjected to harassment in an unprecedented manner,'' the leaders said.

 The opposition's presidential candidate Yashwant Sinha said he strongly condemned the ED's attitude to humiliate political leaders.